 I have a lot of great memories from the following years.
 The second year, I again ran solo, starting around 8 pm.
 I thought it would be cool to run under the moon and the stars.
 Unfortunately a storm came up, and I finished just in time to beat a lightning and thunderstorm.
 The third year happened to be the 50th anniversary for SLCC, so we ran the race the same weekend and sent out advertising for Swan Lake Marathon.
 We also added a 2 mile walk, a 5.3 mile race around the lake, and a half marathon.
 All of a sudden we had 27 marathoners from all over the country.
 They all had great stories of races they had done, and it turned out to be as much fun to meet others as it was to share the run.

 The race has now grown into a big event with which the community gets involved.
 Most importantly, you will find as a runner one of the most hospitable races you have ever entered and be well taken care of before, during, and after the race.
-Details of the race are organized by a race committee led by Renee Neufeld, who is the program director at camp, a marathoner, and also serves as the SLM race director.
+Details of the race are organized by a race committee led by Renee Neufeld, former program director at camp, a marathoner, and also the SLM race director.
 The race course has been USATF certified, and runners receive t-shirts, medals, custom bib numbers, and awards and the opportunity to ring the bell to mark their completion of the marathon.

 I hope that you will someday be able to come and ring the bell at the Swan Lake Marathon.
 You may even find yourself coming back annually just like me.